 Expert Near You

-The TBI Pro Ultrasonic Pest Repeller also uses electromagnetic waves to annoy and unsettle bats.
+The TBI Pro Ultrasonic Pest Repeller Wall Plug-in also uses electromagnetic waves to annoy and unsettle bats.
 We love that no tools are needed and the outstanding effectiveness of this on bats.

-The Upgraded TBI Pro Ultrasonic Pest Repeller Wall Plug-In is upgraded for three times the impact.
+The TBI Pro Ultrasonic Pest Repeller Wall Plug-in is upgraded for three times the impact.
 It emits waves that are ultrasonic, electromagnetic, and with negative ions, all designed to rid your home of unwanted pests and the bats that feed on them.